valeIT/valeIT.github.io/_posts/2020-01-09-ios-architectures.md

 author: Valentino Urbano
 ---

-*Note: The following code has been written for the new SceneDelegate in iOS13, if you're refactoring a legacy application the code in "scene(_ scene: UIScene, willConnectTo session: UISceneSession, options connectionOptions: UIScene.ConnectionOptions)" needs to be moved to the AppDelegate's "application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool".*
+*Note: The code in this article has been written for the new SceneDelegate in iOS13.
+If you're refactoring a legacy application all the code that we write inside "scene(_ scene: UIScene, willConnectTo session: UISceneSession, options connectionOptions: UIScene.ConnectionOptions)" needs to be moved to the corresponding AppDelegate file inside "application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool".*

-## MVP-R

-MVP is the simplest one of the following, its biggest issue is not providing routing capabilities so the Presenter on top of handling User Interaction and communicating with the netork service/persistance layer has to handle the navigation flow as well.
-With the addition of a Router we solve this problem.

-The ViewController acts as a view that gets esposed to the presenter as a protocol (as it happens in VIPER).
-The Presenter handles the business logic and dispatches the changes back to the view (controller) for display.
-The router handles the navigation.
+Apple development has for long followed the Apple dictated guideline of using the MVC paradigm of Model/View/Controller.
+This has been the facto standard since the introduction of the AppStore and iOS SDK in 2008.

+As time progressed and apps grew in size and features scaling MVC up became problematic.
+For that reason many different solutions that promise to solve all the problems with MVC have risen up, and with them strong advocates praising one solution over the other.
+This is not going to be one of those articles where I rise one up and declare the rest to be useless.

+We are going to analyze the most popular choices we have for iOS Development in 2020.
+This is not going to be a list of all the possible architecture for an iOS application, but only of what I consider relevant today in the industry.

 ## MVVM-C
+Model/ViewModel/Coordinator

                     Coordinator
                         |